jonwaterschoot/plugdata-daisy-simple/02_components_pd_examples/01_potentiometers/plugdata_potentiometer.md

 Potentiometers, or knobs and faders are a way to change values from one end to another.

-While the potentiometer itself is read by the hardware in steps of 0 to 1023, it gets translated to a float value from 0 to 1.
+While the potentiometer itself is read by the hardware in steps of 0 to 1023, it gets translated to/from a float value from 0 to 1.

 {: .note}
 |Type|_variant|Behavior|